cython/cython/docs/src/userguide/language_basics.rst

 respectively, as statically typing variables with these Python types has zero advantages.

-Cython provides an accelerated and typed equivalent of a Python tuple.
+Cython provides an accelerated and typed equivalent of a Python tuple, the ``ctuple``.
 A ``ctuple`` is assembled from any valid C types.
 For example::

     cdef (double, int) bar

-They can be used efficient alternatives to Python tuples, including in function definitions.
+They compile down to C-structures and can be used as efficient alternatives to Python tuples.

 While these C types can be vastly faster, they have C semantics.
 Specifically, the integer types overflow